webxos/macroslow/GLASTONBURY/sakina/sakina_build_guide.markdown

 - **MAML and Markup (.mu)**: Creates verifiable, auditable records for transparency.

 ---

-## 🌌 Getting Started

-1. Clone the repository: `git clone https://github.com/webxos/glastonbury-2048-sdk.git`.
-2. Save the four core files in the appropriate directories (`sakina/`, `sdk/templates/`, `sdk/verify/`).
-3. Follow the instructions in each file to customize and deploy.
-4. Join the Project Dunes community to contribute and access additional resources.

 This guide lays the foundation for building a custom SAKINA agent.
 Future sections will introduce five more files to enhance functionality, including UI components and advanced LLM integration.